 Ingredients

-- ORANGE: for zest and juice.
+- ORANGE: for zest and fresh orange juice.
 Navel oranges, Valencia oranges, or blood oranges work

 - RED PEPPER: use mini red peppers or red bell pepper, thinly julienned